A Local’s Guide to New York City: Boroughs, Iconic Sights & Hidden Gems

 There’s hardly anything glamorous about riding the subway but it’s part of the NYC experience.
 Take the trains across town, look and listen for performers and don’t be afraid to ask strangers for directions.

-Directions to keep in mind:
+Directions to Keep in Mind:

 • Uptown = Central Park/Harlem